fzhao888/Regex-Tutorial/gist-template.md

 - `/w` - Matches any alphanumeric character including the underscore character, evaluates to `[A-Za-z0-9_]`.
 - `/s` - Matches whitespace, which includes, the single whitespace character, tabs, and line breaks.

+#### For Example:
+In our email example, we see `[\da-z\.-]+`, which includes `/d` representing `0-9`.

 ### Flags

+Flags are placed after the closing slash to denote additional functionality or limits for the regex.

+Some common flags include:
+- `g` - Global search, the regular expression will be tested for multiple matches throughout the search string
+- `i` - Case-insensitive search
+- `m` - Multi-line search

 ### Grouping and Capturing